Doctrine · SOC 2 / ISO 27001 / HIPAA

 How is this different from continuous compliance dashboards?

 Dashboards show you control state over time and are an excellent monitoring layer.
-They are not, on their own, audit evidence — an auditor still has to pull raw artifacts and sample them.
-The CRE envelope is the artifact, signed at the moment the control ran, and the MMR root proves the artifact existed and was not tampered with.
-Dashboards consume CRE; CRE is the source.
+On their own, they are not audit evidence.
+An auditor still has to pull raw records and sample them.
+The CRE envelope is the record, signed the moment the control ran, and the MMR root proves that record existed and wasn't changed.
+Dashboards read from CRE.
+CRE is the source.

 Next